Daniel Prenn

-Daniel Prenn (7 September 1904 – 3 September 1991) was a Russian Empire-born German, Polish, and British tennis player who was Jewish.
-He was ranked the world No. 6 for 1932 by A. Wallis Myers, and the European No. 1 by "American Lawn Tennis" magazine.
+Daniel Prenn (7 September 1904 – 3 September 1991) was a Russian-born German, Polish, and British tennis player.
+He was of Jewish origin.
+He was ranked the world No. 6 for 1932 by A. Wallis Myers.
 He was ranked world No. 8 in 1929 (Bill Tilden), world No. 7 in 1934 (American Lawn Tennis), and was ranked No. 1 in Germany for the four years from 1928 to 1932.
 He was a runner-up for the mixed doubles title of Wimbledon in 1930.
 When the Nazis came to power in Germany in 1933, they barred him from playing because he was Jewish.
 He emigrated from Germany to England, and later became a successful businessman.

 Early life

-Prenn was born on 7 September 1904 in Vilna, Russian Empire to a railway building contractor, and was Jewish.
-He grew up primarily in St. Petersburg, in Russia.
+Prenn was born on 7 September 1904 in Vilna, Russian Empire (current Vilnius, Lithuania) to a railway building contractor, and was Jewish.
+His parents were Polish.
+He grew up primarily in Saint Petersburg, in the Russian Empire.
 To escape the local antisemitism, the family moved to Berlin after World War I, in 1920.

 Apart from tennis, Prenn was an amateur boxer and runner.
-He graduated from the Technische Hochschule of Charlottenberg, Germany, earning a doctorate in engineering in 1929.
+He graduated from the Technische Hochschule of Charlottenberg, Germany, earning a doctorate in civil engineering in 1929.